markus-zzz/zzzconsulting-website/about.md

 <sup>1</sup> Well since it is my company I can assign myself this ridiculous
 title.
-On a more serious note though I do find that job titles are rather meaningless and often times arbitrarily assigned.
+On a more serious note though I do find that job titles are rather meaningless and often times arbitrarily applied.